 An interesting bone density study comes to us from researchers at the Medical College of Wisconsin.1 Their surprising conclusion can greatly help you build your bones in a way that you may have never imagined possible.

 What they observed was that lack of sleep in rats resulted in cessation of bone formation (new bone stopped forming entirely), but no decrease in bone resorption.
 In other words, even though the rats stopped forming new bone, their bones continued to decrease in density.
 They also found that the fat in the rats’ bone marrow decreased while the platelet-generating cells doubled in number, indicating diminished flexibility.

-As I write in the Save Our Bones Program, balancing the bone remodeling cycle is essential to bone health, and flexibility is vital to preventing fractures.
+As I write in the Osteoporosis Reversal Program, balancing the bone remodeling cycle is essential to bone health, and flexibility is vital to preventing fractures.
 Sleep deprivation can upset both of these bone health essentials.
 Which means that…

 Lack of Sleep Can Lead to Osteoporosis